Classroom Visuals

 Using a variety of literacy materials gives students multiple ways to participate in classroom activities.
 This could mean finding alternative materials for students with complex needs.

-Students with Cortical Visional Impairment (CVI) or low vision can benefit from large print books or highlighting portions of the book for easier access to the information.
-They may also benefit from audiobooks or books from Google Read & Write to support their access to literacy.
-Students with a hearing loss can benefit from adding signs for key words or from a service such as Closed Captioning.
+Students with cortical visual impairment (CVI) or low vision can benefit from large print books or highlighting portions of the book for easier access to the information.
+They may also benefit from audiobooks or books from Google Read&Write to support their access to literacy.
+Students with a hearing loss can benefit from adding signs for key words, or from a service such as closed captioning.
 Adding additional concrete information can help to strengthen their understanding of visual literacies, such as when viewing videos or looking at photos.

-Elementary students can explore books such as the Levelled Books from PM Reading and digital options such as Raz-Kids to broaden their access and engage their interest.
+Elementary students can explore independent and shared reading such as picture books, the levelled books from PM Reading and digital options such as Raz-Kids or Epic Books, to broaden their access and engage their interest.
 As students move into intermediate or secondary grades, use graphic novels, wordless books, and add magazines.
-This makes sure that chronological age-appropriate materials remain the focus.
+This makes sure that chronological age-respectful materials remain the focus.

-The following short video demonstrates how a teacher can support literacy and how a student discovers ways they can use technology in novel ways to increase their engagement with the words in the book.
+The following short video demonstrates how a teacher can support literacy.
+It shows how a student discovers novel ways they can use technology to increase their engagement with the words in the book.

 Collaboration with Team